-Data from the Kattegat and from Mecklenburg Bight were not shown because they are generally low and revealed that heavy cyanobacteria blooms did not occur.
+Data from the Kattegat and from Mecklenburg Bight are not shown because they are generally low and revealed that heavy cyanobacteria blooms did not occur.
 Only at the end of July 2008, a bloom with peaks of up to 400 μ g/L occurred at the two Kattegat stations, but monthly and seasonal means were of course much lower.
 Monthly means of July 2001 and 2006 in Mecklenburg Bight reached almost 200 μ g/L but were still under the cyanobacteria bloom threshold which was suggested by Wasmund (1997) at 200 μ g/L. This threshold was exceeded only once (on 27.7.2006) in this area.

-Because of the high variability, no clear trend can be noticed in most areas.
-A decrease in cyanobacteria biomass can be noticed in the Gulf of Riga and probably also in the Gulf of Finland and Arkona Sea.
-Trend analyses by Wasmund et al. (2011) with data from 1979 to 2005 revealed decreasing trends in summer cyanobacteria in the Bornholm Sea and Arkona Sea but not in the northern and southern parts of the Eastern Gotland Basin.
-Decreasing trends in the Bornholm Sea, as found by Wasmund et al. (2011), cannot be seen on this dataset for Bornholm Sea because this data series for IFS is shorter (starting 1990 instead of 1979).
-A visual comparison of the sea areas shows that the long-term patterns are different (Fig 1 and 2).
-This is not surprising as satellite images revealed already basin-wide differences in bloom distribution (Hansson and Öberg 2011).
-This stresses the importance to divide the Baltic Sea into all subregions which are different.
+Because of the high variability, no clear trend is visible in most areas.
+A decrease in cyanobacteria biomass can be noticed in the Gulf of Riga and Arkona Sea.
+Trend analyses by Wasmund et al. (2011) with data from 1979 to 2005 revealed decreasing trends in summer cyanobacteria in the Bornholm Sea and Arkona Sea but not in the Eastern Gotland Basin.
+Decreasing trends in the Bornholm Sea cannot be seen on this shorter dataset, starting only 1991.
+The basin-wide differences in bloom distribution are also known from satellite images (Hansson and Öberg 2011).
+This stresses the importance to divide the Baltic Sea into sub-regions and to treat them separately.